 Fitness and Performance Assessment

 Practical course on testing fitness and performance including tests of cardiovascular fitness, muscular strength and endurance, flexibility, and body composition.
-Prerequisites: HSC 308; signed exercise science major.
+Prerequisite: Signed Exercise Science major.
+Pre/Co-requisite: HSC 308.

 Training for Fitness and Performance